bogdandonduk/StorageToolbox/README.md

 val sdCardPaths: MutableList<String>? = try {
 	StorageToolbox.getExternalDirPaths(context)
 } catch(e: Exception) { null }
-// this will most likely return mutable list containing ["storage/F62G3J/"]
+// this will most likely return a mutable list containing ["storage/F62G3J/"]

 // another utility
 // get the path of your file where internal or external (SD card) part is replaced by more user-friendly markers